Have you “Googled” your vacation rental website lately?

-1. Find and use the right keywords for vacation rentals
+1. Find the right keywords for vacation rentals

 A search engine scans your business website for certain keywords and uses this information to determine your ranking.
 Consider which terms people would search if they were trying to find a vacation rental or B&B in your area, and add these to the content of your website.

 Not sure how to find the right keywords?
-You can begin by using free tools like Google Keyword Planner or Ubersuggest.
-They will help you discover key search terms that could bring relevant traffic to your website.
+You can begin by checking out our blog post “Vacation Rental SEO Hacks: Keyword Research” where we show you how to use free tools like Google Keyword Planner or Ubersuggest and help you discover key search terms that could bring relevant traffic to your website.

 Using your property type and location can be a good place to start.
 For example, “bed and breakfast Charlotte” or “Maui vacation rentals”.
 However, the main issue here is that these keywords are likely to be highly competitive and you’re unlikely to be able to compete with the OTAs which hold the top spots.